Woidly/spellcast-solver/README.md

 But some things are missing:

 - Doesn't recommend shuffling (use your brain to figure out when to shuffle)
-- No "gem management" (use your brain to figure out when to enable gem prioritising)
 - It doesn't make any assumptions (no "estimated values"), it just works with current data (in most cases results are the same as in original solver)

+Some things are exclusive to this solver:

+- Interactive mode that makes solver actually useful in game

 And some things I planned aren't even made yet:

-- Interactive mode (to make it actually useful in game)
 - Benchmarks
 - Multi-threading